Monterey Beach Weddings

 Carmel River State Beach (Stewarts Cove).
 This beach is a bit tucked away from the tourist traffic as it is accessible via a narrow, one lane road.
 Because of the angle of the beach, it tends to have the best weather of all of the beaches (e.g. not windy).
 Operated by the California State Parks, the fees to use the beach vary based on the amount of people and how many chairs you utilize.
 Permit fee required based on amount of people / props (we provide the insurance).
 Located in Carmel, about a 3 minutes drive from downtown Carmel-by-the-Sea.
 One quick note about State Parks: Our company does have a permit that allows us to accommodate weddings with 10 or fewer people with no props (no chairs, arch etc..) with a highly reduced, minimal permit fee (call for information).
 With any permit, our insurance is included which saves you about $125.

 Carmel River State Beach (River Mouth).
 Huge, wide beach that adjoins to Stewarts Cove.
 Accessible via a small parking lot area (with restrooms adjacent).
 Very pretty with views of the river mouth / lagoon off to the left and the ocean straight ahead (with views of another section of the beach off in the distance).
-To get to the edge of the water is a little bit of a hike.
+To get to the edge of the water is a little bit of a hike -- about 100 steps -- but flat.
 Permit fees required.
 With any permit, our insurance is included which saves you about $125.

 Carmel River State Beach (Monastery).
 With easy access directly off of Highway 1, Monastery Beach is named after the Monastery that sits on the other side of the highway.
 This crescent shaped beach has some pretty views and a very dramatic surf (loudest crashing waves in the area).
 The sand is a bit more on the "pebbly" side but there is an access road to drive in special guests (including the bride) and a good sized restroom.
+Some great couples portraits can be taken to the far ends of this beach.
 Permit fees required.
 With any permit, our insurance is included which saves you about $125.

 Garrapata State Beach.
-Also part of the California State Park System, this beach is just off of Highway 1 in Big Sur but fronted but a lush area of plants and flowers.
+Also part of the California State Park System, this beach is just off of Highway 1 in Big Sur but fronted by a lush area of plants and flowers.
 Follow the well marked trail to a staircase that takes you down to the beach for the wedding.
-Typically, the wedding is set up close to the stairs (for your procession) but it can be moved based on your preference.
+Typically, the wedding is set up close to the stairs (for your procession) but it can be moved based on your preference nearby intricate rock formations and cave entrances.
 The views are UNBELIEVABLE but it can be windy on some days.
 Permit fees required.
 With any permit, our insurance is included which saves you about $125.

 Roberts Beach.
 Located in Monterey just as you enter town and adjacent to one of our largest hotels.
 Access is from a parking lot that leads directly on to the sand, down a slope and then flattens out on to the beach.
 Views of Fisherman's Wharf, Cannery Row and extending out towards Pacific Grove.
 A great beach location if you are really want to be in Monterey; however, we would avoid this location in the height of tourist season (end of May - beginning of September) as it is also one of the most popular beaches in the summer.
 Permit fees required.
 With any permit, our insurance is included which saves you about $125.

 Middle Beach.
 If you ask 100 locals about this beach, 95 of them will have no idea of what you are talking about.
 Tucked away in a residential corner of Carmel, a series of 103 steps brings you to a very isolated, beautiful beach.
 Due to the stairs and the somewhat unpredictable tides, we only do smaller weddings here (10 or less, no chairs, no arch) with a micro permit fee (call us for more details).
-Beautiful photo opportunities!
+Beautiful photo opportunities and a private setting!

 Hidden Beach.
 Best to give us a call on this one!
 Don't want to give away this secret location : ) Also available for smaller weddings with a micro permit fee.
-A pretty trail leads you to a short staircase down to the beach.
+A pretty trail through the trees and tall grass, leads you to a short staircase down to the beach.
 With any permit, our insurance is included which saves you about $125.

 Pfeiffer Beach.
 A hard to find beach (not marked) down Highway 1 in Big Sur that has a windy, 2 mile road that leads down to it.
 Beautiful beach (it can be windy but there are some trees up on a dune that can protect you from the wind) with waves that crash through a keyhole cut into the rocks.
 Only for smaller elopements per the beach rules (and not available all year round).